 Economy of Patna District

 Rice is the main crop of the district.
 It accounts for more than one third gross area sown.
-Other important food grains grown are maize
+Other important food grains grown are maize, pulses and wheat.

 Tourism in Patna District